 Parameter Description \prompt [TEXT] NAME Prompts the user to enter a value and stores it in a gsql variable.
 TEXT indicates the text that prompts the user to enter, and NAME indicates the gsql variable that stores the input value.
 Example: gaussdb=# \prompt 'Enter area name: ' area Enter area name: Asia gaussdb=# SELECT FROM HR.areaS WHERE area_name = :'area'; area_id area_name \set [NAME [VALUE]] Sets the internal variable NAME to VALUE .
 If more than one value is given, the variable value is the concatenation result of all values.
 If no second argument is given, the variable is just set with no value.
 Some common variables are processed differently in gsql and they are combinations of uppercase letters, numbers and underscores.
-Table 1-20 describes a list of variables that are processed in a way different from other variables. \unset NAME Deletes the variable name of gsql.
+Table 1-20 is a list of all variables that are processed differently. \unset NAME Deletes the variable name of gsql.